SpaxscE/lvs_base/zzz_readme_function_list_tournament.txt

 ===============  SERVER  ===============
 ========================================

+player:ReapplyLoadout() -- reapplys the loadout, restocks ammo, makes sure the tools/weapons you have are allowed to be used in current game state

+local table_list_entities = player:GetEntityList() -- returns a list of all entities the player spawned, such as fortifications, spawnpoints, vehicles

+player:ClearEntityList( keep_spawnpoints ) -- removes all entities in the list, it wont delete spawnpoints if keep_spawnpoints == true

+player:AddEntityList( entity ) -- adds a entity to players entity list

 player:SendGameNotify( text, color, lifetime ) -- send a notification to player in the center of the screen

 GAMEMODE:SendGameNotify( text, color, lifetime ) -- send a notification to all player in the center of the screen